MarceloBRAmaral/PlusMinus/README.md

 ### Input Format

 The first line contains an integer, **n**, denoting the size of the array.
-The second line contains space-separated integers describing an array of numbers
+The second line contains **n** space-separated integers describing an array of numbers

 .